GovTechSG/purple-a11y/README.md

 Purple HATS uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple HATS.
 Users should be aware of the libraries used by examining `package.json`.

-Purple HATS may send information to the website or URL where the user chooses to initiate a Purple HATS scan.
-By default, data collected by Purple HATS is processed and stored locally on the machine where the tool is run.
+Purple HATS may send information to the website, URL and HTML code snippets where the user chooses to initiate a Purple HATS scan for telemetry purposes.